httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Examples of Unsolicited Digest {#examples-unsolicited}

-The following examples demonstrate interactions where a server responds with a `Repr-Digest` or `Content-Digest` fields even though the client did not solicit one using `Want-Repr-Digest` or `Want-Content-Digest`.
+The following examples demonstrate interactions where a server responds with a `Content-Digest` or `Repr-Digest` fields even though the client did not solicit one using `Want-Content-Digest` or `Want-Repr-Digest`.

 Some examples include JSON objects in the content.
 For presentation purposes, objects that fit completely within the line-length limits